Managing Support Portal Cases

 4. Once the contacts have been added successfully, click Finish.

-To remove a Support Contact as a notification recipient:
+To remove a Contact as a notification recipient:

 1. Click Remove.